swarmnyc/fulton-android/README.md

 }
 ```

-There are two ways to avoid errors go to the global error handler.
+There are two ways to avoid errors through the global error handler:
-- handle errors on apiClient.onError which mentioned above
+- handle errors on apiClient.onError which was mentioned above, or
 - set request.shouldSendErrorToErrorHandler = false

 For example,